 Goal 3: Develop Skills & Strengths

 As industries innovate and change, so, too, do the competencies needed to thrive in their professional environments.
 In addition to building a strong foundation of transferable skills that will position our students to succeed no matter where they go, we hope to inspire each BSB student to identify and make the most of their individual strengths and values.
-Skill-building workshops, PSHE sessions, expert panels and alumni insight talks are some of the ways that BSB Futures engages students more deeply in their own personal development.
+Skill-building workshops, expert panels and our work with Tata Consultancy Services’ goIT programme are some of the ways that BSB Futures engages students more deeply in their own personal development.

 Since 2016, partners representing the following organizations have generously volunteered their time and expertise: Solvay, Tata Consultancy Services, the American Chamber of Commerce in Belgium, the British Chamber of Commerce for Belgium and the EU, GlaxoSmithKline, Procter & Gamble, Mars, BBC News, the Royal Air Force, Deloitte UK, UN Environment Programme, UNIDO, NATO, and many more.